bmdom/tangleCV/README.md

 ## How To Run The Code

 For this repo the only files required would be those contained in the python folder.
 The file node.py is used as a representative as a single node in a tangleCV network and proj.py is used to generate the network and maintain the nodes.
-Their roles are proj containts multiply node
+Their roles are that proj contains multiple nodes objects

 Instructions are as follows:

-Enter a character or string of characters and press enter

-To exit, enter the string "end"
+Enter a character or string of characters and press enter To exit, enter the string "end"

  ---